murphygroup/docker-cellorganizer/README.md

 Cell types for which generative models for at least some organelles have been built include human HeLa cells, mouse NIH 3T3 cells, and Arabidopsis protoplasts.
 Planned projects include mouse T lymphocytes and rat PC12 cells.

+### CellOrganizer v2.7.1

+#### Enhancements
+* Created method slml2info to replace model2info.
+The method creates a report with useful information from a model file.
+Method writes report with Matlab Publisher.
+When method is deployed, then it generates a report in Markdown.
+* Created method slml2report.
+The method creates a report comparing two model files.
+Method writes report with Matlab Publisher.
+When method is deployed, then it generates a report in Markdown.
+* Created demos demo2D08 and demo2D09 to show how to make a report from a PCA framework model.

+#### Fixes
+* Fixed problem with demo3D46.
+Unable to synthesize image from CSGO model when combined with a vesicle model.
+* Fixed problem with demo3D35.
+Unable to produce figure.

 ### CellOrganizer v2.7.0

 #### Features